flybywiresim/docs/docs/fbw-a32nx/a32nx-api/a32nx-flightdeck-api.md

         - Alternatively there is also the sim var `Pushback Attached` which can also be used.
     * Call the Pushback Tug via the SimConnect Event `K:TOGGLE_PUSHBACK`
     * Wait until the Pushback Tug is connected to the aircraft
-        - Should be immideately and is independent of the the actual visual pushback tug being attached to the aircraft
+        - Should be immediately and is independent of the actual visual pushback tug being attached to the aircraft
-        - This is a sim issue as MSFS will not wait for the pushback tug model to be attached before setting the corresponding sim vars
+        - This is a sim issue, as MSFS will not wait for the pushback tug model to be attached before setting the corresponding sim vars
     * Set the Pushback Movement Factor via the LVAR `L:A32NX_PUSHBACK_SPD_FACTOR` to the desired value
     * Set the Pushback Heading Factor via the LVAR `L:A32NX_PUSHBACK_HDG_FACTOR` to the desired value
-    * Set the Pushback Movement Factor via the LVAR `L:A32NX_PUSHBACK_SPD_FACTOR` to `0` to stop the psuhback tug
+    * Set the Pushback Movement Factor via the LVAR `L:A32NX_PUSHBACK_SPD_FACTOR` to `0` to stop the pushback tug
-    * To disconnect the pushback tug call the SimConnect Event `K:TOGGLE_PUSHBACK` again
+    * To disconnect the pushback tug, call the SimConnect Event `K:TOGGLE_PUSHBACK` again

     #### Pushback API Example